Plaza REIT was a brand story waiting (and worthy) to be told.

 As in the way Plaza's site loads with an optimistic, blue sky, it ends in the footer with something that is symbolic of all transformations: Good, honest dirt!

-Credits: Frank Casera – Creative Director & Lead Designer, Tina Fernandez – Strategy, Dean Moore – Account Management, Stephen Thut – Digital Design & Production, Rita Chan – Studio Production, and Bryan Mills Limited.
+Credits: Frank Casera – Creative Director & Lead Designer, Tina Fernandez – Strategy, Dean Moore – Account Management, Stephen Thut – Digital Design & Production, Rita Chan – Studio Production.